 Successive UK governments have had a habit recently of changing pension legislation without, it seems, too much thought for the differing circumstances of non-standard people.
 The same rules apply to a married couple with 2 children who rely almost entirely on one pension scheme, as a single person with no dependents and numerous sources of retirement income.

 Some might argue that the government and regulators approach is too conservative and almost eliminates an individual’s ability to make and be responsible for their own decisions.
 The obligation for defined benefit to defined contributions transfers in excess of £30,000 to only be allowed after the individual pays for expensive (and sometimes irrelevant) independent advice is a good example.
 There appears to be no room for nuance or consideration of the many factors, financial or non-financial, which might be the real reasons for someone wanting to transfer.
-Similarly, the Overseas Transfer Charge (OTC), which came completely out of the blue in 2016, has placed anyone outside exempt positions with the possibility of a 25% charge (tax) on transfer to an overseas scheme.

 Another legislative risk is a change to the Lifetime Allowance.
 This is the amount of total pension savings one can hold before a tax of either 25% or 55% will be levied on the excess.
 The LTA has gradually been whittled away from a high in 2010/11 of £1.8m to the £1m it is today.
 For anyone either near or over this level, serious consideration should be given to addressing this potential problem.
 There are indeed ways to mitigate any tax liability, but they have their limitations.